junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Dean looks down at the uncovered book, sinking dreamily into his memory.
 "I mean, I'm like, I can't believe it can actually happen to me, you know?
 The love of my life, love at first sight, a Romeo and Juliet story, I thought those were like fairytales, but it's all real!
 Jamie, she's beautiful, she's sweet, she's so kind, I mean, she's just perfect.
 I just found my soulmate."

 "Jamie."
 Cas chews on the name, listening to him talking, looking.
 Just looking at Dean's face with all his attention, eyes wide and deep blue.
 Dean looks so happy.
-Cas watches in total silent.
+Cas watches in total silence.
 He swallows.

 "Do you trust her?" he asks eventually.